Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 |Neonate and Infant Dose:

-- Absorption: Absorption of maraviroc is slightly reduced with ingestion of a high-fat meal.
-There were no food restrictions in the adult trials (which used the tablet formulation) and in the pediatric trial (which used both tablet and oral solution formulations) that demonstrated the efficacy, antiviral activity, and safety of maraviroc.
-Therefore, maraviroc can be given with or without food.
+- Absorption: Absorption of maraviroc (MVC) is slightly reduced with ingestion of a high-fat meal.
+There were no food restrictions in the adult trials (which used the tablet formulation) or in the pediatric trial (which used both the tablet and oral solution formulations) that demonstrated the efficacy, antiviral activity, and safety of MVC.
+Therefore, MVC can be given with or without food.

 - More common: Cough, fever, upper respiratory tract infections, rash, musculoskeletal symptoms, abdominal pain, vomiting, diarrhea, and headache.
-Dizziness is seldom reported in children.
+Dizziness occurred in 12.2% of adults but only 3.2% of children when MVC was administered twice daily.

-- Less common (more severe): Hepatotoxicity that may be preceded by evidence of a systemic allergic reaction (such as pruritic rash, eosinophilia, or elevated immunoglobulin) has been reported.
-Serious adverse events (AEs) occurred in <2% of maraviroc-treated adult patients and included cardiovascular abnormalities (e.g., angina, heart failure, myocardial infarction), hepatic cirrhosis or failure, cholestatic jaundice, viral meningitis, pneumonia, myositis, osteonecrosis, and rhabdomyolysis.
+- Less common (more severe): Hepatotoxicity has been reported; some cases were preceded by evidence of a systemic allergic reaction (including pruritic rash, eosinophilia, or elevated levels of immunoglobulin).
+Serious adverse events (AEs) occurred in <2% of MVC-treated adult patients and included cardiovascular abnormalities (e.g., angina, heart failure, myocardial infarction), hepatic cirrhosis or failure, cholestatic jaundice, viral meningitis, pneumonia, myositis, osteonecrosis, and rhabdomyolysis.

-HIV tropism assay should be performed before use.
+An HIV tropism assay should be performed before MVC is administered to a patient.
 Clinical failure may also represent the outgrowth of CXCR4-using (naturally resistant) HIV variants.
-The International Antiviral Society-USA (IAS-USA) maintains a list of updated resistance mutations.

-Maraviroc is approved by the Food and Drug Administration for use in treatment-experienced children aged ≥2 years and weighing ≥10 kg who have CCR5-tropic HIV-1.1
+MVC is approved by the Food and Drug Administration for use in treatment-experienced children aged ≥2 years and weighing ≥10 kg who have CCR5-tropic HIV-1.1 A study of MVC dosing in neonates and infants is currently underway (ClinicalTrials.gov identifier NCT02778204).
+Preliminary data have been presented.2

 Pharmacokinetics and Efficacy

-The pharmacokinetics, safety, and efficacy of maraviroc were examined in an international dose-finding and efficacy study (A4001031) that involved treatment-experienced children (aged 2 years to <18 years and weighing ≥10 kg) who had HIV-1 plasma RNA >1,000 copies/mL.
+The pharmacokinetics, safety, and efficacy of MVC were examined in an international dose-finding and efficacy study (A4001031) that involved treatment-experienced children aged 2 years to <18 years and weighing ≥10 kg who had plasma HIV RNA >1,000 copies/mL.
 Fifty-one percent of the 103 children who participated in the study had HIV-1 subtype C, 25% had subtype B, and 23% had other subtypes.

-In this trial, the maraviroc dose was based on body surface area and the composition of the optimized background therapy.
-Most participants (90/103 participants, or 87%) received maraviroc in combination with potent CYP3A inhibitors, 10 participants received maraviroc with noninteracting medications, and only three participants received maraviroc with CYP3A inducers (without CYP3A inhibitors).
-The key pharmacologic target (geometric mean Caverage of >100 ng/mL) was achieved with both the tablet and oral solution formulations of maraviroc.2
+In this trial, the MVC dose was based on body surface area and the composition of the patient’s optimized background therapy.
+Most participants (90 of 103 participants, or 87%) received MVC in combination with potent CYP3A inhibitors, while 10 participants received MVC with noninteracting medications and only three participants received MVC with CYP3A inducers (without CYP3A inhibitors).
+The key pharmacologic target (geometric mean Caverage of >100 ng/mL) was achieved with both the tablet and oral solution formulations of MVC.3